suizokukan/katal/README.md

-    o  tagsstr_repr()                       : return an improved representation of a tags string o  is_ntfs_prefix_mandatory()           : return True if the _path is a path in a systemfile requiring the NTFS prefix for long filenames. o  thefilehastobeaddes__db()            : return True if the file isn't already known in the database
+    o  tagsstr_repr()                       : return an improved representation of a tags string o  is_ntfs_prefix_mandatory()           : return True if the _path is a path in a systemfile requiring the NTFS prefix for long filenames. o  thefilehastobeadded__db()            : return True if the file isn't already known in the database
     o  thefilehastobeadded__filters()       : return True if a file can be choosed and added to : the target directory